maxmin13/messageboard-prj/README.md

 # AWS messageboard project

-The project deploys a Django web application in AWS.</br>
+The project deploys a Django web application to AWS.</br>
-The web application runs in Gunicorn backed by a PostgreSql database.</br>
+The web application runs on Gunicorn HTTP server backed by a PostgreSql database.</br>

-## Local development machine: ##
+## Local work machine requirements: ##

 - Fedora 38
 - Python 3.11.4